 Terri started her coaching career over 20 years ago as a learn to dive instructor at the Fredericton Diving Club, where she was a competitive diver.
 In 2003, while pursuing her B.Sc in Biology at the University of New Brunswick, she took on the role of Head Coach at the Fredericton Diving Club.
 In 2010 Terri moved to Kitchener Waterloo in order to pursue coaching full time and joined the Kitchener Waterloo Diving Club, where she coached the provincial/tier II team up until 2016.

+Terri has her NCCP Competition: Development Certified status in diving, as well as many NCCP multi sport modules and gymnastics foundations.
 In addition to coaching divers, Terri is involved in training and mentoring new coaches.
-She has been facilitating coaching clinics for over 10 years.
+She has been facilitating coaching clinics and evaluating coaches for over 10 years.

 As anyone who has worked with Terri at a club or training camp can tell you, she has a high energy and positive coaching style and is always encouraging divers to push themselves out of their comfort zones.